Dolby Digital Plus: Physical transport for consumer devices

 IEC 61937-3: defines how to transmit Dolby Digital (AC-3) and Dolby Digital Plus (E-AC-3) bitstreams via an IEC 60958/61937 (S/PDIF) interface.
-However, the S/PDIF interface has insufficient bandwidth to transport Dolby Digital Plus (E-AC-3) bitstreams at the 3.0 Mbit/s datarate specified by HD DVD; lower datarates are possible.
+The S/PDIF interface has sufficient bandwidth to transport Dolby Digital Plus (E-AC-3) bitstreams at the 3.0 Mbit/s datarate specified by HD DVD, as it can easily transport 24-bit 96KHz Stereo PCM (equivalent to 4.6 Mbit/s), yet support in consumer devices has been lacking.

 Much consumer gear, and even some professional gear, does not recognize Dolby Digital Plus as an encoded format, and will treat DD+ signals over a S/PDIF or similar interface, or stored in a .WAV file or similar container format, as though they were linear PCM data.
 This is not problematic if the data is passed unchanged, but any gain scaling or sample rate conversion, operations which are aurally harmless to PCM data, will corrupt and destroy a Dolby Digital Plus stream.
 (Older codecs such as DTS or AC-3 are more likely to be recognized as compressed formats and protected from such processing).

 Dolby Digital Plus may be transmitted across HDMI 1.3 or newer, according to IEC 61937-3.